vikiscripts/MyTestBlog/readme.md

 This is a Python Tutorial Site designed by VikiScripts team for learning Basic Python Scripting.

-The Idea is to learn the Pyhthon Basics and Implement python as scripting language for automating tasks for Infrastructure Routine operertions.
+The Idea is to learn the Python Basics and Implement python as scripting language for automating tasks for Infrastructure routine jobs.

 We are using Datacamp services for creating Python Tutorials.